abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/welcome.md

 ### Script

-`welcomeinfo` can also load `javascript` source code, from another uri or from string
+`welcomeinfo` can also load `javascript` source code, from another uri or from string.
+The `javascript` code is embedded in the abcdesktop login page.

 #### `data`